bngo42/test.front.junior/README.md

 ## Q&A

-> how much time am I suppose to work on this exercise
+> how much time am I supposed to work on this exercise

 This exercise is supposed take between 1 to 4 hours.
 The amount of time you spend on this isn't a criteria, and more isn't necessarily better.
 I'd rather see someone work 3 hours on this and return something thats no perfect, than someone spending a whole weekend to return something super polished.
 Keep in mind you're not getting paid for the time you work on this.
 If you want to spend more time, you can, but do it because it brings you something (you want to hone your skills), not because you expect something from Lucca.